JAZZ GRADE EXAMS, UK AND WORLDWIDE

 Charlie working with a high school big band in Bloomfield, NJ, January 2014

-Altogether the team commissioned and and edited over 75 compositions and arrangements by arrangers from all corners of the jazz world for piano alone, and a similar number for each of the other instruments involved.
-Allies and now lifelong friends from that time of intense creativity include Nikki Iles, Pete Churchill, Simon Purcell, Scott Stroman, Leslie East, Hywel Davies, Phillip Mundey, Michelle James and Katherine Knight.
+Altogether the team commissioned and and edited over 75 compositions and arrangements by arrangers from all corners of the jazz world.
+Initially, it was just for piano alone, but later more were added for each of the other instruments.
+Allies and now lifelong friends from that time of intense musical creativity and new music education thinking include Nikki Iles, Pete Churchill, Simon Purcell, Scott Stroman, Leslie East, Hywel Davies, Phillip Mundey, Mark Armstrong, Martin Norgaard, Michelle James and Katherine Knight.